 - ExtraPuTTY is a fork that has various extensions, such as Lua programming language integration.

 - WinSCP has some level of integration for file transfer functionality.

-PuTTY is still a robust, functional client.
-However, its features are quite restricted by modern standards.
+PuTTY is still one of the most popular SSH clients.
+It is robust and functional, but outdated by modern standards.
 The lack of integrated file transfers is a major drawback.